OpenMined/syft-heart-disease-tutorial/README.md

 We are going to to learn _how_!
 All you need to get started is PySyft, and a Jupyter notebook! 🚀

-Read more on <a href="https://blog.openmined.org/a-python-package-and-an-email-is-all-you-need/"
+#### Related posts on OpenMined Blog:

-                                   target="_blank"
+1. <a href="https://blog.openmined.org/a-python-package-and-an-email-is-all-you-need/" target="_blank" title="Need more medical data?
+A Python package and an email is all you need!">Need more medical data?
+A Python package and an email is all you need!</a>.

-                                   title="Need more medical data?
-A Python package and an email is all you need!"> this post</a> on OpenMined blog.
+2. <a href="https://blog.openmined.org/fl-in-10-lines-of-code-with-pysyft/" target="_blank" title="Federated Learning in 10 lines of Code, with PySyft">Federated Learning in 10 lines of Code, with PySyft</a>.

 ## Table of Content